 A surprising fact is that one of Apple’s founders was fired from the company at one point.
 In 1985, Apple’s board stripped Jobs of responsibility and gave him an office he considered unimportant.
 That is when Jobs left Apple and formed his startup company NeXT.

-Apple customer demographics for 2020 show that, even though Generation Z still doesn’t make such a great percentage in the total smartphone audience, we can still say that they prefer Apple more.
+Apple customer demographics from 2020 show that, even though Generation Z still doesn’t make such a great percentage in the total smartphone audience (as they make only 2% of the American workforce), we can still say that they prefer Apple more (5% vs 3%).